dgryan1986/sturdy-guacamole/README.md

-# I have tons of Hacking Bookmarks that I wanted to share which I have found over the years for my pen testing hobby
+# Hacking Bookmarks
+Which I have found over the years for my pen testing hobby

 # Most Test$ R0lled into 0ne